mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 **question**: One-vs-all is an approach to solve multi-class problems for DTs

-answer: False
+answer: True

 - DT = decision tree
 - decision trees can naturally split data into multiple classes at each leaf node
-- they don't need this technique - but it's technically possible
+- they don't need this technique - but it's technically possible (so it is a valid approach)

 ---